nickolay-kondratyev/glassthought-sandbox/README.md

 To add more Jenkins plugins, edit the `plugins.txt` file and add the plugin IDs.

 ## Troubleshooting

+### Prerequisites Issues

+If the prerequisites check fails:
+1. Ensure Docker is installed (version 20.10.0 or newer) and the Docker daemon is running
+2. Ensure Docker Compose is installed (version 1.29.0 or newer)
+   - Both Docker Compose V1 (`docker-compose`) and V2 (`docker compose`) are supported
+   - If using Docker Compose V1, version 1.27.0+ is required to support Compose file version 3.8
+   - If using Docker Compose V2, version 2.0.0+ is required
+3. Check the error message for specific instructions on how to upgrade

 ### SSH Key Issues